DavidNash2024/Win32xx/samples/Themes/Readme.txt

    - lock the menubar at the top of the rebar

 * How to add additional toolbars to the rebar control
-* How to hide/dispay the addtional toolbars from the menu
+* How to hide/display the additional toolbars from the menu
 * How to add a ComboBoxEx control to a toolbar
 * How to save application settings in the registry